MicrosoftDocs/quantum-docs/articles/azure-quantum-common-issues.md

 * Increase the error budget, either total or the part for logical errors.
 * Reduce the physical error rates in the qubit parameters.

-### Issue: Contraints maximum runtime and maximum number of physical qubits are mutually exclusive
+### Issue: Constraints maximum runtime and maximum number of physical qubits are mutually exclusive

 The Resource Estimator accepts only one of `maxDuration` or `maxPhysicalQubits` constraints at the time but not two.
 If your provide both `maxDuration` and `maxPhysicalQubits`constraints for a single job, it returns the `BothDurationAndPhysicalQubitsProvided` error.